Baking Bread & Cake in your Slow Cooker

-David has been using our Premium White Bread Mix, and having sampled some with a bowl of home made leek and potato soup, he honestly said it was delicious (and the soup was good too)!
-David experimented by leaving the mixed dough in the Slow Cooker for 3.5 hours and browning off the top in a conventional oven while cooking a roast meal.
+David has also been using our Premium White Bread Mix, and having sampled some with a bowl of home made leek and potato soup, he honestly said it was delicious (and the soup was good too)!
+David experimented by leaving the mixed dough in the Slow Cooker for 3.5 hours and browning off the top in a conventional oven, whilst he was cooking a roast.

 Richard likes to put his Cheddar & Sundried Tomato dough in a silicone loaf container, just dry on the base of his slow cooker – some prefer an upturned saucer.
 The slow cooker is set on high for 2 hours.
 As the slow cooker starts to heat up, this ultimately rises your dough & then bakes it.
 Thanks so much Richard.

 Thanks to Jilly for sharing her “Carrot cake with added sultanas/cranberries and mixed spice added in also”.
 Made in Jilly’s slow cooker for 2 hrs on high “always comes out just perfect as all your cake mixes do”.
 Aw Jilly thank you!

 Nice graphic & what we have here is our Chocolate Fudge cake mix and we are going to add 300ml (just under a can) of Coca Cola or Pepsi to the cake mix and bake it in a slow cooker on low for 3 hours to bake.
 You can achieve a great deal around the house & enjoy a coffee with a nice piece of cake after that!

 Off for a 3 hour bake on low is our Toffee cake mix here.
 Topped with broken up Milk Way which will add even more of a terrific taste to the resultant bake – toffeerific you might say!
 The foil strips cross over at the base, under the unbaked cake, this is just to get it out easier when baked.